asastats/docs/requested-features.md

 ### HIGH PRIORITY FEATURES

+- [ ] Display LP and and LP Farming on Algofi
 - [ ] Add purchase date for NFTs
 - [ ] Prepare Algofi feature for commited governance-Algos
 - [ ] Display amount of tokens held by address, not total amount+lp